ravindasenarath/aws-saa/README.md

     - Inclues a VPC, private subnet and a Virtual Private Gateway
     - Extend your network into the cloud using Amazon's infrastructure without exposing your network to the Internet.

+  ### AWS Outposts Family
+    - Fully managed solutions deliering AWS infrastructure and services to virtually any on-permisses or edge locatin for a hybrid experience

 ## Disaster Recovery & Migrations

 ### Overview